Find Affordable College Courses

 What Polysomnography Majors Need to Know

-O*NET surveyed people in occupations related to polysomnography and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to polysomnography were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Polysomnography Majors